 First, the Performance comes with a higher welcome bonus and a higher spending threshold to reach that offer.

-This being said, you can earn 70,000 points after you spend $5,000 on purchases in the first 3 months.
-Plus, you can earn an additional 30,000 points after you spend $25,000 on purchases in the first 6 months.
+This being said, you can earn 80,000 points after you spend $5,000 on purchases in the first 3 months.
 What’s more, the Southwest Performance will offer 9,000 bonus points every cardmember anniversary, compared to only 6,000 with the Premier card.

 Additionally, the ongoing business credit card rewards program is even more impressive with the Southwest Performance card as well.